Compare Lorenz againstopen agent stacks.

 For accountable automation

-Every powerful capability stays bounded by policy, visibility, and operator control.
+Every powerful capability stays bounded by policy, visibility, human review when needed, and operator control.

 Lorenz is right for you if

-- You need AI operations that comply with data residency regulations.
+- You need AI operations that comply with data residency rules and internal security policy.

-- You want to avoid vendor lock-in on cloud or LLM providers.
+- You want to avoid vendor lock-in on cloud, OCR, or LLM providers.

-- You need multi-tenant isolation with strict workspace boundaries.
+- You need multi-tenant isolation with strict workspace and execution boundaries.

-- Your security posture demands explicit egress control and prompt screening.
+- Your security posture demands explicit egress control, OCR governance, and prompt screening.

-- You want rollback, undo, and action visibility for AI operations.
+- You want rollback, undo, and action visibility for AI operations that can change data or systems.

 See the difference for yourself